ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+# Listonomicon v2.0

+Save Safe: No.

+FRESH INSTALL REQUIRED.

+The most significant aspect of this update is that BG3MM and manual Script Extender installation is no longer required, and manual mod settings file installation in %appdatalocal%/larian/etc is no longer required.
+However the new and improved system will conflict with any files in these locations.
+It is highly recommended that you nuke/reinstall BG3, delete %AppData%\Local\Larian Studios, then launch the game vanilla via Steam once to rebuild all the files/paths needed for MO2.
+NOTE: The distribution of "Optional" Listo mods is no longer a big convenient list at the bottom of MO2.
+The order of mods in MO2 will be the order of your mods in game -- these means optional mods had to be placed where they need to be for the game to work with them enabled.
+You are encouraged to look through MO2 to find the optional mods you want, or might like to try.
+You can quickly look just for files that have a notepad icon which means there's special notes/instructions included.

+1. ADDED College of Dance.
+2. ADDED Harmony Habiliment.
+3. ADDED Show me My Dream Guardian.
+4. ADDED Better Matis Gear.
+5. ADDED a fix for the toggle tooltip mod.
+6. ADDED BlocknMiss Differentiation.
+7. ADDED Dark urge Banter Dialogue Fixes.
+8. ADDED The Burning Earth.
+9. ADDED Way of the Drunken Master.
+10. ADDED Casamir and Sedrick - Crawling Hand Pets.
+11. ADDED Goon's Passive Library (in the future this will enable even more Combat Extender magic).
+12. ADDED DnD 2024 Fighting Styles.
+13. MOVED Combat Extender AI and Smarter Enemies AI to "Optional" status.
+Both mods are great and I recommend all players use one or the other, however there are a handful of consistent crashes that requires disabling the AI mods to get through certain encounters for many players.
+14. ADDED Yoesph's Listo Patch.
+HUGE THANK YOU to Yoesph volunteering his time and talent to making a bunch of balance tweaks and patches just for Listo!
+- Patches several mods for Listo-oriented balance.
+- Moves Foe Bane's location to a semi-secret Act 2 encounter.
+- Limits Shadar-Kai's misty step ability to be [proficiency bonus]-per-Long-Rest instead of unlimited.
+- Re-balances the Mobility Feat.
+- Changes the Belt of Frost Giant Strength to be a +str item rather than a set strength item.
+- Removes a feat unwanted in Listo but needed as a mod library.
+- Nerfs Deadly Alacrity to not provide a stat increase.
+- Increases the base price of Fang of Boitata slightly.
+15. ADDED PK Hair Collection.
+16. ADDED Funky Froge Skintones.
+17. ADDED P4 NPC Heads for Tav.
+18. REMOVED Play With Me.
+19. REMOVED Perform With Your Party.
+PWM/PWYP are fun mods, however the use of JWL Discordant Instruments means very few parties these days even have an instrument equipped, so this became unnecessary bloat.
+20. REMOVED Cloaks of Faerun (broken with Patch 7 / Listo 2.0 / new MO2 plugin).
+21. REMOVED Spectacular Ensemble (broken with Patch 7 / Listo 2.0 / new MO2 plugin).
+22. OPTIONAL MODS: ADDED
+- Eye of Vecna
+- Hand of Vecna
+- Titan's Grip
+23. Many mod updates, as always.
+24. Re-organized everything in MO2.
+MO2 is now THE load order of mods for the game.

 # Listonomicon v1.2.0

 Save Safe: Recommend a new game, as many classes/subclasses will require a respec to update features and level progression.